haoyung/haoyung.github.io/_posts/en/2024-04-19-Precisely Measuring TDS.md

     <span class="image-span">Figures 9 and 10: Violin plots of measurements from Experiments 3.1 and 3.2 and the theoretical refractive index range</span>
 </div>

-The measurement range for all three Difluids is very small (except for #2, which is slightly larger), once again demonstrating their excellent precision.
+The measurement range for all three DiFluids is very small (except for #2, which is slightly larger), once again demonstrating their excellent precision.
 Although there are slight differences between the three units, they are still fairly close.

 However, while their precision is excellent, their accuracy is not as ideal, as most measurements are still somewhat distant from the calculated theoretical refractive index range.
 This result does not rule out the possibility of issues with the solution preparation.
 In Quantitative Café's article [Estimating TDS from Refractive Index](https://quantitativecafe.com/2023/02/11/validating-the-difluid-r2-extract/), he successfully obtained measurements very close to the theoretical value, but unfortunately, I was unable to replicate his results here.

-Some possible reasons for the lower measurement values:
+Some possible reasons for the lower measurement values, besides measurement errors of DiFluid, include:

 1. Some sugar may not have fully dissolved.
 2. The sugar concentration may be lower than the indicated 99.7%.